Our Local mission work includes both financial and hands-on support. Below are a list of organizations we support.

 During the Christmas season, our congregation has provided more than 100 Christmas boxes filled with toiletries for our neighbors at the Empowerment Center in Silver Spring.
 The Center, supported by Interfaith Works, is one of Montgomery County’s winter weather shelters providing a safe and warm bed to sleep in for 70 people each night from November 1 through April 1.
 The Center also runs a day program providing services critical to the safety and well-being of homeless men and women in the county.

 Stepping Stones Shelter provides support to homeless families with children in order to move them from crisis to a stable home environment by providing temporary shelter and services in an atmosphere of dignity and respect.
 Located in Rockville, Maryland.
+PPC has supported Stepping Stones both monetarily and by volunteering at the shelter for many years.

 Our church was awarded a gold donor certificate in recognition of congregational support to the shelter in 2010.